kmsanjana/TeleCompass/README.md

 ## 🎯 Usage Guide

 ### 1. Ingest Policies
-- Click "Upload PDF" in the header
+- Toggle uploads on by setting `ALLOW_UPLOAD="true"`, `ALLOW_INGEST="true"`, and `NEXT_PUBLIC_ENABLE_UPLOAD="true"` in `.env`, then restart `npm run dev`.
+- Make sure `ollama serve` is running before you upload.
-- Select a state telehealth policy PDF
+- Open the Dashboard tab and use the "Upload Policy PDF" card to select a telehealth policy PDF.
-- Wait for background processing (embeddings + fact extraction)
+- After the success message, allow ~1 minute for background processing (embeddings + fact extraction) before refreshing the dashboard.

 ### 2. Search Policies
 - Navigate to "Search" tab